-The E-1 classification is authorized for a national of a country with which the United States has a commercial treaty, who is coming to the U.S. solely to engage in trade of a substantial nature principally between the United States and the alien’s country of nationality.
-The trade involved must be international exchange (successfully negotiated contracts binding on all parties) of items of trade between the U.S. and a treaty country.
+E-1 visas are authorized for nationals of countries with which the United States has a commercial treaty, who are coming to the U.S. solely to engage in trade of a substantial nature principally between the United States and their country of nationality.
+The trade involved must be international exchange (successfully negotiated contracts binding on all parties) of items of trade between the US and a treaty country.
 Title to the trade item must pass from one treaty party to the other.

-This classification does not require a petition for employment if the alien is outside of the U.S. If outside of the U.S., apply for an E-1 visa at a U.S. consular office abroad.
+This classification does not require a petition for employment if the applicant is outside of the US.
+Those outside of the US, apply for E-1 visas at a US consular office abroad.

 Read More Reviews

 Applications for E-1 visas must be filed with the appropriate fee payment, and evidence that:

 - The applicant is a national of a country with whom the US has the requisite treaty or agreement;

 - The activity constitutes trade as defined at 214.2(e)(9);

 - The trade is of a substantial nature, i.e. an amount of trade sufficient to ensure a continuous flow of trade items between the US and the treaty country;

 - The trade conducted by the alien is principally trade between the United States and the treaty country of which the alien is a national.
 Trade is deemed to be principally between the US and treaty country when over 50% of the volume of international trade conducted by the alien treaty trader is between the US and treaty country of which the alien is a national;

 - If the applicant is not the principal trader, that the alien is employed in a supervisory or executive capacity, or possesses special qualifications that make the alien’s services essential to the successful and efficient operation of the enterprise.